 This is understandable.
-After all, you probably want to know whether or not fulltime travel is even something you could consider financially.
-That said, there is no easy answer to this question, and the truth of the matter is, you can make RV life as expensive or as affordable as you see fit.
+After all, you probably want to know whether or not full-time travel is even something you could consider financially.
+There is no easy answer to this question, and the truth of the matter is, you can make RV life as expensive or as affordable as you see fit.

 Unfortunately, that answer doesn’t tend to be very satisfactory, and it certainly isn’t helpful.
-Therefore, we are going to use this article to help break costs down for you.
+Therefore, we are going to use this article to help break down the real cost of RV living for you.
 While this won’t give you a cut-and-dry answer to your question, it will help you come up with an answer of your own.